jannme310103/tidalsync/README.md

 Loaded 248 tracks from source playlist: My Daily Mix Loaded 215 tracks from target playlist: Shared Mix

-Successfully added the following tracks:
+Added 5 new track(s) to 'Shared Mix':
-Artist1 - Song1
+✓ Artist1 - Song1
-Artist2 - Song2
+✓ Artist2 - Song2
+...

-Do you want to sync another playlist? (y/n):
+Do you want to sync another playlist? (y/n): n Exiting...
 ```

-All added tracks are logged with timestamps in `sync_log.txt`.
+---

 ## 📝 License

-MIT – free to use, modify, and share.
+MIT – free to use, modify, and distribute.